Apple

 • photos of whiteboards, notes, checks, and similar items screenshots you no longer require large videos you dislike

 • Notes, Blurred, and Screenshots are all options.
-This is where you’ll find screenshots, text photos, and other useless information.
+You’ll find screenshots, text photos, and other useless information here.

 • All photos will be pre-selected, but you can deselect any that you no longer require.